fsprojects/FSharp.Interop.Dynamic/README.md

 # Caveats:

-The `dlr` is incompatible with interface explicit members, so are these operators, [just like C#'s `dynamic` keyword](http://stackoverflow.com/questions/22514892/iterate-through-a-dictionary-inserted-in-a-asp-net-mvc4-pages-viewdata-via-f-c).
+The `DLR` is incompatible with interface explicit members, so are these operators, [just like C#'s `dynamic` keyword](http://stackoverflow.com/questions/22514892/iterate-through-a-dictionary-inserted-in-a-asp-net-mvc4-pages-viewdata-via-f-c).

-.net core 2.0.0 has a major bug in the c# dynamic keyword with nested classes inside of generic classes.
-You will know it from a substring argument length exception. .net 4.0, .net core 1.X & .net core 2.0.3<= are okay.
+[.NET Core 2.0.0 to 2.0.2 had a major bug in the C# dynamic keyword with nested classes inside of generic classes.](https://github.com/fsprojects/FSharp.Interop.Dynamic/issues/11) You will know it from a substring argument length exception. .NET Framework 4.0+, .NET Core 1.x and .NET Core 2.0.3+ are unaffected.

 ## Maintainer(s)